-- The game features full cross-platform compatibility (players on different platforms can party up together) as well as cross-save (transfer player save data across multiple platforms).
+- The game features full cross-platform compatibility (players on different platforms can party up together) as well as cross-save (transfer player save data & settings across multiple platforms).

 - Both welcoming to newcomers and exhibiting an extensive learning curve for those passionate about honing their skills, Rocket League is a highly accessible esports title for those who may be unfamiliar with gaming.

-- To score, players must hit the ball with their cars into the opponent’s net and at the same time, preventing the opponent from hitting the ball into theirs.
+- To score, players must hit the ball with their cars into the opponent’s net and at the same time, prevent the opponent from hitting the ball into theirs.

-- If the time reaches zero and the score is tied, an overtime will commence that ends only after a team has scored.
+- If the time reaches zero and the score is tied, overtime will commence which ends only after a team has scored.
 Also referred to as "Golden Goal".

 - There are no positions like in typical sports.
 Offensive and defensive skills are necessary for every competitor and knowledge of "rotations" is essential.

 - With each individual player controlling their own car, teamwork is an essential component of the game and can be the key to victory.